amitpandey2400/AlokOptibrandz/README.md

 The contact form stores submissions in the browser under the key optibrandz-enquiries.
 For production, replace this with a real backend endpoint or a form service.

-## Deployment
+## Vercel Deployment

+1. Import the repository in Vercel.
+2. Set Root Directory to `files-mentioned-by-the-user-optibrandz`.
+3. Framework Preset: `Other`.
+4. Build Command: leave empty.
+5. Output Directory: `.`
+6. Deploy.

+## Other Hosts

-Deploy to any static host (GitHub Pages, Netlify, Vercel, or similar).
+Deploy to any static host (GitHub Pages, Netlify, or similar).
 Ensure the assets folder is included in the deployment output.

 ## Notes